v1.3.0 - Production Ready

 Returns

-Here's a complete example showing how to integrate PlayaYield into your Chrome extension from start to finish.
+Here's a live example showing how to integrate PlayaYield into your Chrome extension from start to finish.

 Live Example Extension